autopi-io/documentation/docs/guides/4g_internet_setup_troubleshooting.md

 If you ordered a 4G edition and you don't find the modem in your list, then please contact support@autopi.io

+There's a command you can run to verify that the modem has been set up correcty.

+`modem.connection execute AT+CGDCONT?`

+this should retrun a message that looks like either **data: '+CGDCONT: 1, "IPV4V6","",0,0,0,0'** or
+**Data:**
+**'+CGDCONT:1,"IPV4V6","",0,0,0,0'**
+**'+CGDCONT:2,"IPV4V6","ims","",0,0,0,0'**

+if you get the second message then you can reconfigure the modem by running these three commands.

+`cmd.run "systemctl stop qmi-manager"`

+`modem.connection execute AT+CGDCONT=2`

+`cmd.run "systemctl restart qmi-manager"`

+after restarting your devices you can run the first command again to verify you get the first message.

 ### Checking qmi-manager status
 The device contains a software manager, which ensure stable connection to the internet.
 This is called qmi-manager.
 To check status, please write the following command in the terminal: